-So, you’re visiting New England, Massachusetts for a vacation, and you’re trying to decide where to stay in Boston.
-Being a city that is nearly 400 years old, you can imagine that there are many great neighborhoods throughout the city to decide from.
-Each one has its own atmosphere and things to do, making them suited to different people.
+Being a city that is nearly 400 years old, you can imagine that there are many great neighborhoods throughout the city to decide from when choosing where to stay in Boston.
 Lucky for you, I have narrowed down the search for you to 5 significant areas and selected the best hotels for each budget within them.

 - If You’re In a Hurry